cryptocode/blog/content/docs/falsesharing.md

 ### Hyperthreading adds a twist

 The timings above are with hyperthreading disabled.
-With hyperthreading enabled, the timings for the false sharing case are much more variable, but still consistently worse than the no false sharing case.
+With hyperthreading enabled, the penalty for the false sharing case is sometimes less severe (depending on affinity), but average run tiems are still consistently much worse than the no false sharing case.

 On Linux, you might want to consider using `pthread_setaffinity_np` to pin threads to physical cores.

 This is currently not supported on macOS.
-However, you can disable hyperthreading by entering safe mode and entering these commands in the terminal:
+For the purposes of replicating this benchmark, you can disable hyperthreading by entering safe mode and entering these commands in the terminal:

 ```bash
 nvram boot-args="cwae=2"